Front of Museum.

 Metropolis, Illinois

-Jim explains the story behind Mr. Kryptonite.
-George Reeves actually made more money from doing personal appearances than from the TV show.
-As part of the act, he hired one of the early pro wrestlers, Gene LaBelle, to wear the Mr. Kryptonite suit.
-While Reeves was talking to the crowd, Mr. Kryptonite would appear, and hit him in the head with a balsa wood baseball bat.
+Reeves' age-cracked original Clark Kent eyeglasses are reverently displayed atop a 1950s TV set, across the aisle from the unique Mr. Kryptonite suit.
+Jim explains that Reeves actually made more money from personal appearances than from the TV show.
+As part of the act, he hired an early pro wrestler, Gene LaBelle, to wear the Mr. Kryptonite suit.
+While Reeves was talking to the crowd, Mr. Kryptonite would appear and hit him in the head with a balsa wood baseball bat.

 Super Museum